Administration of Grants and Contracts in Support of Sponsored Programs Policy

 The University Policy Concerning Research Involving Human Subjects (FAM 845.72) establishes the campus Institutional Review Board and confirms its authority over such research.
 The university maintains a Federal-Wide Assurance approved by the NIH Office of Human Research Protection.
 The Chair of the IRB and the Director of Research and Sponsored Programs are designated by the university president as responsible for the implementation of OHRP requirements for proper human subjects review and training.

 3.4.3.
 Animal Subject Research.

-The University Policy Concerning Research Involving Animal Subjects (FAM 180) establishes procedures and policies for the procurement, housing, care and use of live non-human vertebrate animals in Sponsored Program research, in instruction and research by employees of the University or Auxiliary in the regular course of their employment, in research by students in satisfaction of University requirements, and in research or instruction using any University property or facility.
+The Constitutional Animal Care and Use Committee (FAM 806.43) establishes procedures and policies for the ordering, housing, care and use of live non-human vertebrate animals in Sponsored Program research, in instruction and research by employees of the University or Auxiliary in the regular course of their employment, in research by students in satisfaction of University requirements, and in research or instruction using any University property or facility.
 The university policy establishes the Institutional Animal Care and Use Committee, appointed by the president or designee, to ensure adequate review of animal facilities, procedures, and research and teaching protocols, and the University is responsible for ensuring that these protocols are followed.